It is a Brummbär with coating mold, built from September 2011 to May 2012.

-I understand the manufacturing process without looking instruction.
-I accent them with a little bullet hole marks.
+I understand the manufacturing process without looking for instruction.
+I accent them with little bullet hole marks.

 The climax finally, Caterpillar is produced.
 Compare with the Tamiya adhesive, Mr.Hobby’s one drying time is faster.
 I mixed Mr. Cement S and Mr.Cement Deluxe 50% & 50% to adjust drying speed and viscosity.